judymute/hci-final-project/README.md

 To install the project, follow these steps:

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine: git clone https://github.com/judymute/hci-final-project.git
 2. Navigate into the project directory: cd hci-final-project
 3. Install the necessary dependencies: npm install